-The most prominent and conspicuous difference between alligators and crocodiles is the snout.
+The most prominent and conspicuous difference between alligators and crocodiles in the snout.
 That of a crocodile is V-shaped, it is also longer and narrower.
-For an alligator, the snout is U shaped and it is also wider and blunt.
-The alligator’s snout is shaped this way perhaps due to the nature of its diet.
-This snout helps it break turtle shells while the sharper V-shaped snout for a crocodile is adapted to hunting general prey such as fish, mammals, and reptiles.
+For an alligator, the snout is U shaped, and it is also wider and blunt.
+The alligator’s snout is shaped this way, perhaps due to the nature of its diet.
+This snout helps it break turtle shells while the sharper V-shaped snout for a crocodile is adapted to general hunting prey such as fish, mammals, and reptiles.

 Where Do Alligators and Crocodiles Live?

 Habitat: Freshwater or Saltwater?

-Crocodiles have evolved special salt glands on their tongues which helps them excrete excess salt from their bodies.
-This makes it possible for them to inhabit both salt water and fresh water.
-Though in the alligator vs crocodile match up, alligators also have these glands, they are not that effective so they prefer living only in fresh water.
-This difference explains why crocodiles have been able to colonise several parts of the world.
+Crocodiles have evolved special salt glands on their tongues, which helps them excrete excess salt from their bodies.
+This makes it possible for them to inhabit both saltwater and freshwater.
+Though in the alligator vs. crocodile match up, alligators also have these glands, they are not that effective, so they prefer living only in freshwater.
+This difference explains why crocodiles have been able to colonize several parts of the world.

 They Have Different Teeth